FarronF/limerick-council-meetings/meetings/2021/10/11-Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee/Minutes - Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee - 21st June 2021.md

 representatives could be increased from 2 to 3, so PPN had an opportunity to make a

 recommendation for a nominee in that category.
+P. Fitzgerald advised that
+---
-P. Fitzgerald advised that--- recommendations coming from the SPC to full Council on any subject matter are
+recommendations coming from the SPC to full Council on any subject matter are

 considered at full Council before arriving at a final decision.